adamsilver/fdpb/02-Checkout.md

 > Asking for information at the wrong time can alienate a user.
 The same question put at the right moment can be entirely acceptable.

 > Think about buying a car.
 You’re just browsing, getting a sense of what is available.
 A salesperson comes along and starts to ask you how you’ll pay.
 Would you answer?
-Or would you think, “If that person doesn’t stop annoying me, then I’m out to here”?
+Or would you think, “If that person doesn’t stop annoying me, then I’m out of here”?

 > Now think about the point where you’ve told the salesperson which car you want to buy.
 Now it’s appropriate to start negotiating about payment.
 It would be quite odd if the salesperson did **not** do so.

-This applies to the checkout flow.
-Our checkout will have the following steps:
+We can apply the same principles to our checkout process:

 1. Delivery address
 2. Delivery options